zanbilify/boost_callable_traits/README.md

 ## See Also

-CallableTraits is a spin-off of a sillier, more experimental project of mine called [CLBL](https://github.com/badair/CLBL), which has a storied commit history.
+CallableTraits is a spin-off of a sillier, messier, more experimental project of mine called [CLBL](https://github.com/badair/CLBL), which has a storied commit history.

 ## License
 Please see [LICENSE.md](LICENSE.md).